The mixing conjecture under GRH: The main estimate for small

 It therefore remains to estimate the contribution of the local integrals $I_S$.

 For $p\mid d_B$, we bound $I_p$ using H\"older's inequality

-where, instead of the full strength of the Ramanujan conjecture, we may use the Kim--Sarnak bound \cite{KS} for the $L^3$-integrability of matrix coefficients.
+Instead of the full strength of the Ramanujan conjecture, we may use the Kim--Sarnak bound \cite{KS} for the $L^3$-integrability of matrix coefficients, to obtain the finiteness of the right-hand side.
+This yields a $O(1)$ bound depending on $p$; as $p$ divides the fixed $d_B$, we do not indicate this dependence.
 For $p^k\|N$, $k\geq 1$, we bound $I_p$ using Proposition \ref{prop-local-RS-bound} and the Ramanujan conjecture, which yields $I_p\ll p^{-k}$.
-Finally, at the real place we invoke Lemma \ref{lemma:arch-3prod}, which simplifies under the hypothesis that $\Re\nu_j=0$. \end{proof}
+Finally, at the real place we invoke Lemma \ref{lemma:arch-3prod}, which in the Maass case simplifies under the hypothesis that $\Re\nu_j=0$, while in the holomorphic case the characteristic function on $|\nu_\pi | \leq |\nu_{\pi_1}| + |\nu_{\pi_2}|$ is majorized by the exponential. \end{proof}

 Let $\sigma\subset L^2_{\rm cusp}([\bG(\A)])$ and $u\in\mathscr{B}_\sigma(N)$.
-Using Waldspurger's theorem, along with some elementary upper bounds on local factors, we shall now bound $|\mathscr{W}_\scD(u)|^2$ by a central $L$-value.
+Using Waldspurger's theorem, along with some elementary upper bounds on local factors, we shall now bound $|W_\scD(u)|^2$ by a central $L$-value.
 Recall that the global order $\mathscr{O}_\mathscr{D}$ is maximal, so that $D$ is the discriminant of the underlying imaginary quadratic field $E$.

 \begin{lemma} We have

 \end{lemma}